asmit-chandra/Aadhyatm/README.md

 STEP#1: Visit the [website](https://replit.com/@RinkiyaKepapa/Aadhyatm) and run the code.
 STEP#2: Type what you want to learn about.
 (Tip: be specific about what you want to learn about.
 For example, if you want to learn python coding type "python language" instead of just "python".)
 STEP#3: Enjoy!
-The program will create a curriculan for you and list different resources to follow it.
+The program will create a curriculam for you and list different resources to follow it.

 ## Contributing